shriharivish/shriharivish.github.io/_projects/2_project.md

     Multiparametric PID Control on Arduino
 </div>

-FInally, I integrated all the actuation subsystems onto a single Arduino and then implemented a multiparametric control loop with interdependent variables.
-This was quite complex to implement but after carefully finetuning the control system I was able to close my work at TranslaTUM and run experiments for the group before my time in Germany came to an end.
+Finally, I integrated the sub-systems onto an Arduino and implemented a multi-parametric PID control loop with inter-dependent variables.
+This complex implementation within constrained timelines required a good amount of effort to fine tune the system.
+I was able to demonstrate the performance of the incubator and control system within the assigned internship duration of five and half months.
 Other than my thesis work, I also wrote scripts to help others automate their work on the Opentrons and was the first person to get the system up and running.